atubbs/hochar/README.md

 * Listing all recipes
 * Listing all recipes that match one ingredient
 * Searching a recipe by name
+* Selecting a few ingredients and producing recipes that match them.

 ## Known Errata